CQCL/pytket-docs/manual/manual_circuit.rst

     circ.add_unitary1qbox(u1box, 2)
     circ.add_unitary2qbox(u2box, 1, 0)

 .. note:: For performance reasons pytket currently only supports unitary synthesis up to three qubits.
-Three-qubit synthesis can be accomplished with :py:class:`Unitary3qBox` using the same syntax as above.
+Three-qubit synthesis can be accomplished with :py:class:`Unitary3qBox` using a similar syntax.

 .. `PauliExpBox` for simulations and general interactions